sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 After having formulated the idea and written up some code, I started on the implementation.
 The first iteration just rendered the Html in the DOM.
 I then added events and messages and needed to update the DOM.
-The first "virtual diffing" just deleted the whole DOM and recreated it with the new Html, but I latter added a "real" dom-diffing algorithm.
+The first "virtual diffing" just deleted the whole DOM and recreated it with the new HTML, but I later added a "real" dom-diffing algorithm.

 Writing this is possible without writing any javascript-code, thanks to the [web-sys](https://crates.io/crates/web-sys) and [js-sys](https://crates.io/crates/js-sys)